-- 6.43 The Bromsgrove Green Infrastructure Baseline Report 201313 identifies the following sites of geological importance in the neighbourhood area: - Local Geological Sites at Kendal End Farm (inland outcrops) and Lickey Hill Quarry (guarry, disused); and - Numerous Sites of Geological Interest in Lickey Hills Country Park - 6.44 The Lickey Hills form a significant landscape feature and are a natural barrier to development.
+- 6.42 The Bromsgrove Green Infrastructure Baseline Report 2013 identifies the following sites of geological importance in the neighbourhood area: - Local Geological Sites at Kendal End Farm (inland outcrops) and Lickey Hills Quarry (quarry, disused); and - Numerous Sites of Geological Interest in Lickey Hills Country Park - 6.43 The Lickey Hills form a significant landscape feature and are a natural barrier to development.
 The highest point is on Beacon Hill which is composed of Clent Breccia from the Permian period, 299 million years ago.
-However, the most interesting area goalogically is the porth south oriented ridge.
+However, the most interesting area geologically is the north-south oriented ridge of older hills of Cambrian Lickey Quartzite - Cofton Hill, Bilberry Hill and Rednal Hill - which were laid down around 488 million years ago.